What is Cholesterol?

 A heart attack occurs when a blood clot is formed which can block the blood flow by getting stuck in an artery.
 When the blood flow towards the heart stops, you will have a heart attack.

 A stroke is similar to a heart attack in terms of the process that takes place, but instead of blocking blood off from the heart, it blocks blood off from the brain.

 What are normal cholesterol levels?

-The amount of cholesterol in human blood can vary from 3.6 mmol/liter to 7.8 mmol/liter.
+Normal cholesterol levels in human blood can vary from 3.6 mmol/liter to 7.8 mmol/liter.

 Below is a list of cholesterol levels and how most doctors would categorize them:

 - Mildly high cholesterol level: between 5 to 6.4mmol/liter